2014-15 Program Year

 New organizations should submit applications commensurate with the community need with the understanding that the general practice is to award no more or no less than 20 Member Service Years (MSY) for new grantees.

 If your organization is considering submitting an application to sponsor an AmeriCorps program, please review the frequently asked questions.
-Other useful tools to help you decide if you should apply for an AmeriCorps State or National grant is the fit finder on the Corporation for National and Community Service website.
+Other useful information to help you decide if you should apply for an AmeriCorps State or National grant is available on the CNCS website under Managing AmeriCorps Grants.

 Additional Resource Documents: